goGPS-Project/goGPS_MATLAB/README.txt

    - Network Solution (NET) with two or more static receivers using an undifferenced unified least squares approach

+   Both are supported by two engines, the first works with observation combinations, the second use uncombined data.
+While the first engine is a bit faster and still suggested for PPP, for network solutions the uncombined engine is preferrable.

    All the corrections for precise positioning are implemented.
    Additional resources required for the GNSS processing can be